Mercy Concussion Management

 - Sixty-three percent of all concussions occur in football.

 - An athlete who sustains a concussion is four to six time more likely to sustain a second concussion.

 - Effects of concussion are cumulative in athletes who return to play prior to complete recovery.

-Mark J. Hudak, M.D., is medical director of Mercy Sports Medicine and a concussion management specialist.
-If you think your child has sustained a concussion, Dr. Hudak can help diagnose, treat and manage the concussion for safe return to play.
-Dr. Hudak has office hours available at:
+Mark J. Hudak, M.D., is medical director of Mercy Sports Medicine and a concussion management specialist for adults and children.
+If you think a concussion has occurred, Dr. Hudak can help diagnose, treat and manage the concussion for safe return to play.

 ImPACT is a user-friendly computer based testing program specifically designed for the management of sports-related concussion.
 The instrument has been designed after approximately 10-years of University-based, grant-supported research.
 ImPACT is currently the most widely utilized computerized program in the world and is implemented effectively across high school, collegiate, and professional levels of sport participation.
 Learn more: ImPACT Test.

 ESPN story and video on Second ImPACT Syndrome can be found here.